stablekernel/aqueduct/source/docs/http/configure.md

 ## Configuring CORS Headers

-All request controllers have built-in behavior for handling CORS requests from a browser.
-When a preflight request is received from a browser (an OPTIONS request with Access-Control-Request-Method header and Origin headers), the response is created by evaluating the policy of the `RequestController` that will respond to the real request.
+All controllers have built-in behavior for handling CORS requests from a browser.
+When a preflight request is received from a browser (an OPTIONS request with Access-Control-Request-Method header and Origin headers), the response is created by evaluating the policy of the `Controller` that will respond to the real request.

 In practice, this means that the policy of the last controller in a channel is used.
 For example, the policy of `FooController` is generates the preflight response: